 Term.
 This Agreement shall commence on the Effective Date and shall continue for three (3) years.
 The obligations of confidentiality in this Agreement shall survive termination (i) with respect to Confidential Information, for a period of three (3) years, or (ii) with respect to Trade Secrets, at least three (3) years and for so long as the respective information qualifies as a trade secret under applicable law.

 Governing Law.
-This Agreement shall be governed and construed in accordance with the laws of the State of New York without giving effect to the conflict of law principles thereof.
+This Agreement shall be governed and construed in accordance with the laws of the State of New York without giving effect to the conflict of law principles thereof and both parties consent to the jurisdiction of the federal and state courts of the State of New York.

 No License Granted.
 All right, title and interest in and to the Confidential Information and Trade Secrets disclosed hereunder is retained by the Discloser and no present or future intellectual property rights or licenses are offered, granted or implied by Discloser in the disclosure of any Confidential Information or Trade Secrets to Recipient.